 B. Security Architecture

 Manufacturers are responsible for identifying cybersecurity risks in their devices and the systems in which they expect those devices to operate, and implementing the appropriate controls to mitigate those risks.
-These risks may include those introduced by device reliance on hospital networks, cloud infrastructure, or “other functions” (as defined in FDA’s guidance “Multiple Function Device Products: Policy and Considerations"), for example.
-FDA recommends that all medical devices provide and enforce the security objectives in Section IV, above, but recognizes that implementations to address the security objectives may vary.
+These risks may include those introduced by device reliance on hospital networks, cloud infrastructure, or “other functions” (as defined in FDA’s guidance Multiple Function Device Products: Policy and Considerations), for example.
 A security architecture, like a system architecture, defines the system and all end-to-end connections into and/or out of the system.
 A security architecture definition process includes both high-level definitions of the devices and/or systems that interact, and detailed information on the implementations for how those interactions occur and are secured.
 It contains information that demonstrates that the risks considered during the risk management process are adequately controlled, which, in turn, supports the demonstration of the safety and effectiveness of the medical device system.

 Under 21 CFR 820.30(b), a manufacturer must establish and maintain plans that describe or reference the design and development activities and define responsibility for implementation.
-Such plans must be reviewed, updated, and approved as design and development evolves.
-21 CFR 820.30(b).
+Such plans must be reviewed, updated, and approved as design and development evolves (21 CFR 820.30(b)).
 Under 21 CFR 820.30(c), a manufacturer must establish and maintain procedures to ensure that the design requirements relating to a device are appropriate and address the intended use of the device, including the needs of the user and patient.
 Under 21 CFR 820.30(d), a manufacturer must establish and maintain procedures for defining and documenting design output in terms that allow an adequate evaluation of conformance to design input requirements.
 21 CFR 820.30(d) also states that design output procedures shall contain or make reference to acceptance criteria and shall ensure that those design outputs that are essential for the proper functioning of the device are identified.

 FDA recommends that these plans and procedures include design processes, design requirements, and acceptance criteria for the security architecture of the device such that they holistically address the cybersecurity considerations for the device and the system in which the device operates.
+FDA recommends that all medical devices provide and enforce the security objectives in Section IV., above, but recognizes that implementations to address the security objectives may vary.

-FDA recommends that premarket submissions include documentation on the security architecture as discussed throughout this section.
-The objective in providing security architecture information in premarket submissions is to provide to the FDA the security context and trust boundaries of the system in terms of the interfaces, interconnections, and interactions with external entities that the system has.
-The details of these elements enable the identification of the parts of the system through which attacks might be executed.
-Thus, as a whole, these details help to provide a sufficient understanding of the system such that FDA can evaluate adequacy of the architecture itself as it relates to safety and effectiveness.
+FDA recommends that premarket submissions include documentation on the security architecture.
+The objective in providing security architecture information in premarket submissions is to provide to the FDA the security context and trust-boundaries of the medical device system in terms of the interfaces, interconnections, and interactions that the medical device system has with external entities.
+The details of these elements enable the identification of the parts of the medical device system in or through which incidents might occur.
+These details help to provide a sufficient understanding of the system such that FDA can evaluate adequacy of the architecture itself as it relates to safety and effectiveness.

-Analysis of the entire system should be performed to understand the full environment and context in which the device is expected to operate.
+Manufacturers should analyze the entire system to understand the full environment and context in which the device is expected to operate.
 The security architecture should include a consideration of system-level risks, including but not limited to risks related to the supply chain (e.g., to ensure the device remains free of malware, or vulnerabilities inherited from upstream dependencies such as third-party software, among others), design, production, and deployment (i.e., into a connected/networked environment).